article: "cromwell artist heads online to teach her passion" by KIM Bowden (Central APP) originally published, 13/7/2018

 “I believe anyone can draw and paint, it’s just a matter of learning how too.”

-A professional artist for nearly 20 years who has also been teaching for the last 7, Joanne’s set to teach her first online classes shortly.
+A professional artist for nearly 20 years who has also been teaching for the last 7, Joanne’s set to teach her first online course shortly.

 “Particularly in Central Otago in winter, that’s an advantage.”

 The nine-week introductory drawing course, which will run for the duration of term three, will consist of classes with demonstration videos and comprehensive written instructions with pictures.

 Participants will be guided through a series of drawing projects that will teach “all the basics” of drawing.

 The course will cater for adults as well as older children, and there’s the option to be either an active or passive participant.

 Active participants can join a private Facebook group to connect with others on the course, share tips, and access livestream project reviews, she said.
 They'll also submit their projects to Joanne via email and receive direct feedback from her and they'll take part in an online exhibition at the end of the course.